EmmanuelMJesse1/E-Commerce-store/README.md

 This demo version is provided for demonstration purposes only.
 The code and design are protected by copyright and may not be used for commercial purposes without explicit permission.

 ---
-© 2024 Your Company Name.
+© 2024 Info Tech.
 All rights reserved.